 If possible, since they create the least visual effects, I still go for floor-to-ceiling, frameless shower screens.
 This reflects on the material options in the space and other distinguishing characteristics.

 And if the bathroom in your home is small, it doesn’t need to look slim.
 You can create the illusion of a few alternations or remodels, from a small bathroom to a more oversized bathroom, all without lifting a single wall.

 Not only do mirrors add the appearance of more bathroom space, but they also reflect more light back into the room.
 Try dialling up the scale, because your bathroom already has a mirror.

 Perception of more space is added by frameless mirrors.

 To accommodate heavier mirrors, screw them into studs.

 To safeguard against high-moisture conditions, search for a tarnish-resistant coating.

-Add a Frameless Shower Enclosure with Transparent Glass
+Add a Frameless Glass Shower Screen Melbourne Enclosure with Transparent Glass

 The shower or the bathtub/shower hybrid is the most oversized item in a complete bathroom.
 The enclosure is an extension to the sense of space.
 You should take the next best move because removing the chamber is out of the question of rendering the quad translucent.